Mobile food vending vehicles may be used in a variety of manners in the Newcastle Local Government Area.

 Are vehicles used for the purpose of selling tea coffee, drinks, cakes, sweets, ice-cream or other similar food (low risk).
 Food vans routinely change location and can make intermittent stops of up to 15 minutes at any one time.

 - Food vans may only operate in the areas specified in appendix 2 of the Policy

 - A food van is not to be positioned within 50m radius of another mobile or fixed food business.

 Click on layers list icon at top of map for food trucks or food vans approved areas.

 View the Mobile Food Vehicles map in a full window.

 Please review the Local Approvals Policy Mobile Food Vending Vehicles to ensure your business is capable of meeting the requirements.

-Complete the Application for approval to use a mobile food vending vehicle form, including all the supplementary documentation required to assess your application.
+Complete the Application for approval to use a standing vehicle or article for the purpose of selling food in a public place form, including all the supplementary documentation required to assess your application.
 Lodge form with us and make payment of the application processing fee, see our Fees and Charges

 If your application is successful, our officers will contact you to arrange a time for an inspection of your vehicle.
 Once the vehicle is satisfactorily inspected, you will be issued with an approval to operate, for the financial year valid until 30 June, unless otherwise revoked.